asyncutils.tools#

 Perfect round-trip conversion with argv_to_json() is guaranteed only with no other configuration file active.

-Load the file at path, with the specified file extension if indeducible from the file name, into a dictionary using the correct library.
+Load the file at path, with the specified file extension if undeducible from the file name, into a dictionary using the correct library.

 Open the URL to the documentation of the specified symbol defined in asyncutils via the default browser, returning success.

-Print the above format into the specified file and flush it (default stdout).
+Print the format, as gotten by get_cfg_json_format(), into the specified file and flush it (default stdout).

-Print the above help into the specified file (default stdout) and flush it.
+Print the help, as returned by get_cmd_help(), into the specified file (default stdout) and flush it.